Refer a Patient

 These items can be faxed to 404-727-8972.

-- Absence of systemic illness or medical condition that significantly decreases estimated short or long-term survival.
-Examples of such conditions include severe cardiovascular and/or peripheral vascular disease and disseminated malignancy.
+- Absence of a systemic illness or medical condition that significantly decreases estimated short- or long-term survival.
+Examples include severe cardiovascular or peripheral vascular disease and disseminated malignancy.

-- Ability to comply with a complicated, long-term medical treatment regimen.
-Other important factors include a strong social/family support system and freedom from active drug or alcohol abuse.
+- Ability to be compliant with a complicated long- term medical treatment regimen.
+Important factors may include a strong social/family support system and freedom from active drug or alcohol abuse.

-- Adequate financial plan to obtain the required immunosuppressive medications after transplant.
+- An adequate financial plan to obtain the required long-term immunosuppressive medications needed post-transplant.